oyvind3/FinsrudFrukt/README.md

 Customers add items to a cart by entering the desired kilograms and clicking **Add to Cart**.
 The **View Cart** button shows how many items are in the basket.
 In the cart view, customers can verify the order, see the running total, fill in their name (required), phone and message (both optional) and then submit the order.
 After checkout the cart is cleared.

 If you would like to send customers a confirmation email, there is also an **Email** field on the checkout form.
-When the customer enters an address, the site uses a second EmailJS template (configured in `script.js` via `EMAILJS_CONFIRM_TEMPLATE_ID`) to send a copy of the order to that address.
+When the customer enters an address, the site uses a second EmailJS template (configured via `EMAILJS_CONFIRM_TEMPLATE_ID` in `config.js` or environment variables) to send a copy of the order to that address.
 If no email is provided, no confirmation is sent.
 Your own email (configured in the main template) will always receive the order notification.

 ## Deploying the static website and configuring your domain